The Importance Of Water Parameters/Water Quality

 Testing You Pond Water

-Only with a regular testing regime can problems be spotted before they escalate into a serious problem to the health of your pond and Koi enabling appropriate action to be taken.
-Often solving the problem is fairly simple if caught early enough, such as cutting back on feeding if any of the nitrogen readings are too high, adding some limestone is a good source of carbonate to buffer a fluctuating pH or turning up the air pump if the oxygen is too low.
+Only with a regular testing regime can problems be spotted before they escalate into a serious problem to the health of your pond and Koi This will enable appropriate action to be taken.
+Often solving the problem is fairly simple if caught early enough such as cutting back on feeding if any of the nitrogen readings are too high or adding some limestone is a good source of carbonate to buffer a fluctuating PH or turning up the air pump if the oxygen is too low or may be adding more oxygen.

 Different Testing Kits Available

-Test kits come in three main forms: liquid, test strips, and digital.
-Test strips are the quickest and easiest to use but can be not as accurate as other test kits but liquid test kits are also very simple and are accurate Digital water testing units are becoming very popular with more tech-savvy pond keepers but can be quite expensive.
+Test kits come in three main forms: liquid, test strips, and digital Test Test strips are the quickest and easiest to use but can be not as accurate as other test kits, but liquid test kits are also very simple and are very accurate Digital water testing units are becoming very popular with more tech savvy pond keepers but can be quite expensive.
 At Cotswold koi we would recommend the Colombo Test Kits.
-However, as well as the type of test kit, you also need to choose what chemical parameters the kit measures.
+However as well as the type of test kit you also need to choose what chemical parameters the kit measures.
 The most common things you’ll want to measure are: ammonia and nitrite, as these are toxic to fish. pH is sometimes an issue, and nitrate and phosphate may be worth checking if you’re experiencing algae problems.

 What Features Should I Look For When Buying A Test Kit ?

-You have two main options: purchase individual test kits for ammonia, nitrite, and pH, or purchase a master test kit that includes separate test kits for each water parameter.
+You have two main options available to you you can purchase individual test kits for ammonia, nitrite, and pH, or purchase a master test kit that includes separate test kits for each water parameter.
 Colombo test lab comes in a complete kit and when you need to you can replace each different testing component individually rather then the whole kit.
 Test kits typically have a working life of up to a year, so do expect to replace them each season to ensure you get accurate results.
+Take a look at all our test kits available on our website Pond Test Kits Archives – Cotswold Koi